Who is behind PTEC?

 As part of the environmental impact assessment we considered all possible impacts of the project, both offshore and onshore, including sailing and fishing.
 We consulted with local interest groups and relevant stakeholders.

 Our studies include surveys of shipping traffic and incorporate data from the Round the Island Race and other events.
-Our findings were published as part of our planning application and included measures required to minimise impacts.
+Our findings were published as part of our planning application and included measures required to minimise any limited impacts.

 How will fishing vessels and other ships know where the project site and infrastructure is?